• A Strong Wind Warning is in effect for western Lake Erie.

 • Risk of shoreline damage, erosion and/or flooding all along the Lake Erie shoreline, including the high bluffs.

-Heavy rains could also cause localized flooding in low lying shoreline areas.
+While communities on Lake St. Clair in the LTVCA jurisdiction will be sheltered from this wind event, heavy rains associated with thunderstorm activity could also cause flooding in low lying shoreline areas on either Lake St. Clair or Lake Erie.
+Heavy enough rains could cause flooding anywhere in the watershed, but our shoreline communities are particularly vulnerable at this time.
 Due to the high lake levels, the groundwater table is high and storm water sewer systems and local watercourses are full with lake water.
 As a result, rainwater is not draining properly from these areas.
 Any water from upstream making its way downstream on these watercourses into these shoreline areas could cause additional flooding.

 People should take extra caution and avoid the shoreline should conditions get rough.
 The waves can be strong and the shoreline slippery.
 There could also be hazardous debris within the waves and water which could be thrown onto the shore.
 Standing water can also present unseen hazards.
 Children and animals should be kept away from the water.